 - B12-fortified toothpaste is available in some locations and has been shown to be a reliable source of B12 for vegans.

 More information on vitamin B12.

-Consume at least 2 cups total of the following foods daily—it can be 2 cups mixed or of the same food:
+The following will go a long way in helping you meet your calcium needs.
+Aim to consume at least 2 cups total of the following foods daily (it can be 2 cups mixed or of the same food):

-- Chopped and boiled, low-oxalate, high-calcium dark leafy green vegetables: collard greens, turnip greens, mustard greens, kale, or bok choy.
+- Chopped and boiled, low-oxalate, high-calcium dark leafy green vegetables: turnip greens, mustard greens, kale, bok choy, and collard greens.
 One serving normally contains about 75–100 mg of calcium.